dolma012/MFPG/README.md

 # MFPG
-Matrix based approach to implement Maximal Frequented Path Graph given a spatial graph and energy data.
+Matrix based approach to implement Maximal Frequented Path Graph given a spatial graph and energy consumption data.

 Please refer to the research paper published by our Research Group for more context: https://dl.acm.org/doi/pdf/10.1145/3406596.